Kyanite3221/studybehaviorAnalysisLivingTextbook/README.txt

 			nodes and metaData are always generated, but if they are not in the array, they are removed after execution) ],
-"heatMapColor": name of the matplotlib colormap, defaults to jet "conceptHitsParams":[conceptIds], heatmapParams(optional):
+"heatMapColor"(optional): name of the matplotlib colormap, defaults to jet "conceptHitsParams"(optional):[conceptIds], "heatmapParams"(optional):
 	{
 		"givenNodes"(optional): [conceptIds],
 		"threshholdFlowthroughValue": int default 0,